clankjak/edx-documentation/en_us/shared/building_and_running_chapters/building_course/reusing_course_content.rst

 Reusing Course Content
 ##########################################

 EdX is a learning tool interoperability (LTI) tool provider.
-You can use this capability to present components from a course created in Studio in any campus or institutional system that is an LTI consumer.
-As a result, edX course content can be reused in contexts other than the edX LMS, including Canvas, Blackboard, and many other learning systems.
+You can use this capability to present content from a course created in Studio in any system that is an LTI consumer.
+As a result, you can reuse edX course content in contexts other than the edX LMS, including courses in Canvas, Blackboard, and other learning systems.

-Learners who use a campus-based learning system are presented with high quality edX content in the same context as their other learning experiences.

-Typically, edX content appears in-frame on the page.
-This makes the edX content appear seamlessly in LMS

-- Only the requested module will be shown
-– No navigation or other clutter
+For learners who are already using another learning system, edX content, including advanced problem types and videos, is integrated into the familiar context seamlessly, typically in an IFrame on the page.
+Only the content, without repetitive navigation or other controls, appear.

 Prerequisites

-* Enrollment: You manage the course roster entirely on your campus system.
-You do not need to pre-register or pre-enroll learners on the edX system.
+* Enrollment: You manage the course roster entirely on the remote learning system.
+You do not need to pre-register or pre-enroll learners separately in the edX LMS.

-* Authentication: After initialization, learners who sign in to a campus system can access edX content.
-They do not need to navigate to a separate web site or sign in again.
+* Authentication: After initialization, learners who sign in to a campus system can access content from that system and from edX.
+Learners do not need to navigate to a different web site or sign in again.

-* Grades: Learner responses to edX problems are graded by the edX platform and then automatically transferred to the campus system's gradebook.
+* Grades: Learner responses to edX problem components are graded by the edX platform and then transferred automatically to the campus system's gradebook.

-  The edX platform remembers each learner's' progress in the course material since their last visit.
+  Each learner's progress in through the edX content is saved.
+Learners can start, stop, and resume work in the remote learning system in the same way that they would in the edX LMS.

 Check with your system administrator [or partner manager] for information about how they have configured your Open edX implementation.

 For example, your system administrator might direct you to use a different Studio website for the courses you want to

-courseware
-including videos and problems,

 Benefits for Instructors & Institutions

 * Instructors can harness the power and flexibility of edX to deliver high quality learning experiences while maintaining their use of campus systems in which rosters and grades are managed by the institution.

 Benefits for Campus Learners